 - Pale/white gums

-If you have any reason to suspect that your dog is experiencing an Addisonian crisis, please call your veterinarian immediately or head to the nearest emergency hospital for an emergency vet visit.
+If you have any suspicion that your dog is experiencing an Addisonian crisis, please call your veterinarian immediately or head to the nearest emergency hospital for an emergency vet visit.

 While I mentioned earlier that Trilostane is generally considered to be safe, there are a few situations where it should be avoided.
 First, Trilostane should not be used in dogs who are pregnant or nursing.
-Since Trilostane affects hormones, this could cause miscarriages or serious side effects in puppies.
+Since Trilostane affects hormones, this could cause serious side effects for mom and puppies.

-Also, Trilostane should be used with caution in dogs who have liver disease in dogs or liver failure.
+Also, Trilostane should be used with caution in cases of liver disease in dogs.
 This is because the liver is responsible for metabolizing Trilostane.
+If liver function is impaired, the drug will not be metabolized appropriately.
 Finally, dogs who are allergic to Trilostane should not take it either.

-Additionally, there are a few drugs that your dog should not take at the same time as Trilostane.
+There are also some medications that your dog should not take at the same time as Trilostane.
 The drugs listed below can interact with Trilostane and cause serious side effects.

 - ACE inhibitors—medications like enalapril or benazepril that vets may use to treat heart disease in dogs, hypertension in dogs (i.e. high blood pressure), or some kidney problems